10 Online Gardening Communities

 8) HOMESTEAD GARDENING - This site is a back to nature place.
 Members from all walks of life talk about living a simpler and more self-sufficient lifestlye.
 Besides gardening, there are discussions on cooking and food-preserving.
 There's a garden swap, a singles section, and plenty of discussion about farming and getting back to nature.
 It is a friendly and gentle place and well worth a visit.

-9) I DIG MY GARDEN - Here's another site I really like.
+9) ORGANIC GARDENING COMMUNITY - Here's another site I really like.
 They consider themselves free-thinking gardeners who are different, political, and organic.
 This community discusses issues as well as gardening.
 Vegetarianism, natural politics, gene-altered food are spoken about.
 Heirloom gardening is a focus here and there is a great trading bazaar.
 There are some pretty good recipes too.

 10) NATURE'S GARDEN - Hosted by Better Homes and Gardens, this site is just plain beautiful.
 Check out the photo of the week or submit your own.
 Discuss butterflies or daylilies.
 Write a blog or accept the weekly challenge.
 You can learn how to attract birds to your garden.
 I recommend a visit here for any nature lover, green thumb or not.